gezeresolutionsweb/webdia-cli/README.md

-# Webdia 0.1.0 (Tremblay)
+# Webdia 0.2 (Tremblay)

-An online database modeling and command line tools (dia, sql)
+A web based database modeling and command line tools (dia, sql)

-Copyright © 2010-2015 Sylvain Lévesque
+Copyright © 2010-2016 Sylvain Lévesque

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by